 Today, we released eight data transformation and connectivity updates for Get & Transform—a powerful set of Excel 2016 features based on the Power Query technology, which provides fast, easy data gathering and shaping capabilities.
 These updates—requested by many of our customers—are available as part of an Office 365 subscription.
-If you are an Office 365 subscriber, find out how to get these latest updates.
 If you have Excel 2010 or Excel 2013, you can also take advantage of these updates by downloading the latest Power Query for Excel add-in.

 These updates include the following new transformation features and improved data connectivity features:

 - Split Column (by Delimiter/Number of Characters) into rows.

 - Unpivot Only Selected Columns.